 The study, and the pandemic, demonstrate the remarkable agility and resolve of healthcare providers around the world to meet and ultimately respond to a deadly and novel viral challenge.
 While rapid acquisition and sharing of knowledge to improve patient care seems like basic common-sense, it took a pandemic to prove that hospitals and care-providers could collaborate with colleagues locally and across the world—to improve outcomes for seriously ill patients.

 Experienced medical malpractice attorneys in Washington, DC or Baltimore, MD can help you today

-The award-winning legal team at Schochor and Staton, P.A. aggressively pursues compensation for patients and families injured through the negligence of physicians and healthcare facilities.
+The award-winning legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively pursues compensation for patients and families injured through the negligence of physicians and healthcare facilities.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.